xbq1994/META/README.md

 ### Datasets
 * Requirements: Market1501, CUHK03, CUHK-SYSU, MSMT17_v2

-Please put all the datasets in one directory, and add the path of the directory to DATASETS.PATH in ```projects/META/configs/Base-cnn.yml```
+Please put all the datasets in one directory, and modify DATASETS in ```projects/META/configs/Base-cnn.yml```

 ### Installation
 * Please check [fast-reid](http://arxiv.org/abs/2008.08528) for fast-reid installation